Pipeline logo

 Contributors

-Last modified: 11 hours ago
+Last modified: 5 days ago

 The E-Referral Pathway is a Digital Public Good (DPG) platform, collaboratively developed by UNICEF and DSTI, aimed at enhancing access to humanitarian and social welfare services for vulnerable populations in Sierra Leone.
 Initially a Progressive Web App, this platform is being expanded into a USSD and SMS version to improve accessibility for users with feature phones and limited internet access.
 This ensures women, children, and marginalized communities can connect to crucial services—including health, nutrition, education, and protection—regardless of their device or connectivity.